tsaie79/virtual-kubelet-cmd/test-run/HPA/README.md

 # Testing Upscaling and Downscaling of Pods for VK using HPA of Kubernetes

 This document describes the process of testing the upscaling and downscaling of pods for VK using the Horizontal Pod Autoscaler (HPA) of Kubernetes.
+Check the https://github.com/tsaie79/autoscaling-jiriaf for the complete code.

 ## Setup